Kobby6-lang/Dino-Game/README.md

 Change the center y value and size z value back to what it was before the change.

-Go to you **Ground** script add in a private mesh renderer called Meshrenderer.
+Go to you **Ground** script add in a private mesh renderer called meshRenderer.

+mesh renderer is basically allow you to have a 3D character instead of 2D sprite character.

+The code below is saying make a private mesh renderer give it name.

 ,,,